dietercoopman/sajan/README.md

 # sajan

 Sajan is a lightweight command line tool for webdevelopers.
-The tools provides developers with shortcuts for multiline commands.
+The tools provides them with shortcuts for multiline commands or opens a world of hidden oneliners.

 ## Requirements

-Sajan is a shell tool tested on MacOs and Linux
+Sajan is a shell tool tested on MacOs desktop and Linux servers

-Sajan uses tools like git , npm , node , composer.
+Sajan uses tools like brew, git, npm, node and composer.

-For us brew is the best tool to install these programs , so we depend on it.
-If you dont have it you can install it via sajan.
+For us brew is the best tool to install these programs, so we depend on it.
+If you don't have it, you can install it easily via sajan.

 ## Installation

+The purpose of sajan is simplicity, and that starts with the installation ...

 ````shell
 curl -s https://www.deltasolutions.be/sajan/ | bash